ruthtillman/ASpaceASnake/README.md

 This is a project to collect and document my scripts which engage with our local ArchivesSpace using the ArchivesSnake Python library.
 It uses the Configuration https://github.com/archivesspace-labs/ArchivesSnake#configuration kept in my home folder.
 Of note -- the repository is a hardcoded value in these scripts.

 Code is commented.
 Please read the comments!
+There is substantial potential for reuse, but you'll need to know what's hardcoded.

+These scripts were built for a specific project of creating subjects, updating subjects with URIs, uploading subjects, adding subjects to resources, and uploading the updated resources.
+I slowly updating and genericizing them for my own reuse (e.g. a script which takes more params and uploads multiple types of objects).

 ## Build Subjects - build-subjects.py